Black Hops & Fibre King Team up to Produce the World's Smallest and Most Affordable Case Pac

 “We’ve identified craft breweries as a growing industry and knew that we could develop equipment specific to their needs that would eliminate the need for manual packaging processes.”
 Said James Windsor, Chief Executive Officer of Fibre King.
 “Having had the opportunity to work with breweries such as Stone and Wood and Balter Brewing we were able to understand the challenges within their production line and alter our machines to suit”.
 Windsor said.

-Fibre King is currently working with Gold Coast-based Black Hops Brewery to develop the first can specific case packer that’s affordable, flexible and compact.
-“This collaborative R&D project will provide the market with an off-the-shelf machine that solves a common problem within small to medium sized craft breweries of how they can transition away from manual packaging processes to an automated one that ensures that their beers are packaged and ready for distribution efficiently and consistently”.
+Fibre King is worked closely with Gold Coast-based Black Hops Brewery to develop the first can specific case packer that’s affordable, flexible and compact.
+“This collaborative R&D project has provided the market with an off-the-shelf machine that solves a common problem within small to medium sized craft breweries of how they can transition away from manual packaging processes to an automated one that ensures that their beers are packaged and ready for distribution efficiently and consistently”.
 Says Windsor.

 The new brewery-specific case packer named “Little Packer” has been designed for smaller operations and will be able to pack four- and six-pack clusters, with the option to pack loose cans if required, and can run both 24 and 16 can cartons and glue the boxes with no full-time operator.
 Windsor said that because most machinery manufacturers focusing on high value, high speed machines, the requirements of the Australian craft industry have been overlooked.
 Fibre King’s Little Packer is the first-of-its-kind and is designed specifically for craft breweries and is compact, flexible and affordable.